BenHerbst/BenHerbst/README.md

 As version control, I use Git.
 For Gamedev I primarily used Godot with Gdscript.
 I am learning Figma and Django.

+Used Fontforge in past to create own fonts.
+Gimp and Inkscape for design, Aseprite for Pixel Art, some Blender for 3D.
+Virtual Box as VM.

 ## Project Managment
 I like using Kanban boards like Zenkit, Trello, Asana etc.